 FREE GREEN ORGANIC WASTE DROP OFF DAYS

-To assist with fire prevention in the Adelaide Hills Council district, ratepayers can drop off green organic material for free before the bushfire season.
-(Proof of residency is required).
-Dates for 2017 are now concluded.
-Future free green organic waste drop off days will be promoted here and in local publications closer to their scheduled dates.
+To assist with fire prevention in the Adelaide Hills Council district, ratepayers can drop off green organic material for free on the following dates from 9am to 4pm:

 GREEN ORGANIC DISPOSAL VOUCHERS